FHIR/ig-registry/tx-registry-doco.md

 ### Usages

-If a server is marked as having a restricted use, the server will only be returned in the resolve call above if the client provides a use token that matches one of the tokens in the server's usage property (if it has one).
+If a server is marked as having a restricted use, the server will only be returned in the resolve call above if the client provides a use token that matches one of the tokens in the server's usage property (if it has any).

 A client can provide a usage token with the parameter 'usage': ```GET {root}/resolve?fhirVersion={ver}&url={url}&usage=publication```